- On March 20, 2020

 Also at this bar the staff will pour the gin glass so full that the jenever will bulge and it will be almost impossible to lift the glass without spilling.
 The employees pour the glass on purpose so full that you have to bow (and show respect) for this delicious local drink.
 This jenever bar dates back to 1679 and also offers great Dutch snacks to try (with your jenever, wine or beer).

 Or, instead of Dutch gin (jenever) you can also combine Dutch snacks with Amsterdam beer from, for example, Brouwerij ’t IJ.
-One of the few windmills in the city can be found just next to the local beer brewery, which is quite popular among the Amsterdammers.
+One of the few windmills in Holland’s capital can be found just next to the local beer brewery, which is quite popular among Amsterdammers.

 Another option is to taste liqueurs in De Drie Fleschjes, behind the Nieuwe Kerk (New Church).
 Since 1650, alcohol has been tapped there from a real liquor organ (fifty barrels).
 Beware if you usually look deeply into glass of corsed wine: the tasting room does not have a fixed closing time at the weekend, so you will soon roam outside with your foreign friends and you will be the drinking organ yourself.
 Another great thing is that this place has no fixed closing time in the weekend’s.MORE AMSTERDAM TIPS >